 5.3 Tax Benefits and Costs

 The tax benefits and costs for entities are generally driven by federal rather than Mississippi tax considerations.
 LLCs, limited partnerships and S-corporations provide pass-through tax treatment, so the entity itself is not subject to income tax at the state level.
-The tax attributes are passed through to the shareholders, partners, or members, as applicable.
+The tax attributes are passed through to the members, partners, or shareholders, respectively.
 C-corporations are taxed separately from the shareholders in the same manner that a C-corporation is taxed separately for federal income tax purposes.

 One advantage of having a Mississippi domestic entity holding real property is the possibility of avoiding capital gains tax on the sale of the equity interest in the entity.
 Therefore, a sale of real property that can be restructured as an equity sale can sometimes be a method to save state income tax.

 Governance requirements for different entities are typically the same as those found in other states, and are not specific to Mississippi.

 Limited partnerships must have at least one general partner, which can be either an individual or an entity.
 The limited partnership is under the control of the general partner(s).
 The partnership agreement can require approval of the limited partners in certain situations, although care must be taken not to give the limited partners too much authority, which would risk creating a general partnership instead of the desired limited partnership.

 General partnerships are under the control of all of the partners, unless there is a written partnership agreement that provides for the governance mechanisms of the partnership.